TottalyAkmed/discord-drover/README.md

 ## Installation

+The latest version of the program can be downloaded from the [latest release page](https://github.com/hdrover/discord-drover/releases/latest).

 ### Automatic Installation

 For an easier setup, use the included installer `drover.exe`.
 Run the program and fill in the proxy settings, then click **Install** to automatically place the necessary files in the correct folder.